gitdagray/gitdagray/README.md

 - 📚 [FREE Web Dev Roadmap](https://courses.davegray.codes/) with 70+ Hours of tutorials
 - ❓ [My Discord]( https://discord.gg/neKghyefqh) is a great place to ask questions
-- ☕ [Buy Me A Coffee](https://www.buymeacoffee.com/davegray) if you like what I do.
+- ☕ [Sponsor My Work](https://github.com/sponsors/gitdagray) if you like what I do.
 I appreciate the support!

 ### 📺 Latest Youtube Videos